Boden7/Project3-CSEC-323/README.txt

 Client Name: The first name can be up to 25 characters, and the last name can be up to 40 characters.
     Special characters are not allowed.
-Phone Number: Must be a 10-digit number and cannot start with 0.
+Phone Number: Must be a String that contains a 10-digit number and cannot start with 0.
 Address: (street, city, valid state abbreviation)
    Street: Cannot be empty, max of 30 characters, no special characters.
    City: Cannot be empty, max of 30 characters, no special characters.
    State: Must be a valid state abbreviation: VA, MD, NJ, PA, DE, NC, WV, DC
+Password: Must be a String between 8 and 16 characters in length inclusive that does not contain specific special characters.